Soccer-England failure leaves coach looking back to the future

 Few are calling for Hodgson to resign and concede that watching England's two defeats in Brazil was better than following them squeeze into the second round in South Africa four years ago with dour displays under Fabio Capello.

-Speaking before England's elimination was confirmed, Dyke was quoted by the BBC as saying: "I already see people asking the question, 'Will he stay?'
-The answer is yes.

-"There are a lot of young players who got blooded here and got into tournament football," he added.

-Hodgson is now under increasing pressure to push out older players, even the likes of captain Gerrard, 34, who has often excelled for his country.
+But he is under increasing pressure to push out older players, even the likes of captain Gerrard, 34, who has often excelled for his country.

 "If thousands travel half-way round the world and 20 million watch on television back home, England, or English football, cannot keep doing this to its audience," wrote the Daily Telegraph's Paul Hayward on Friday.